covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

 Follow steps below to add static Fragments:

 1. Start a new Android Studio project called 'My Fragments' using all default options.
-Open content_main.xml and change RelativeLayout to LinearLayout.
+Open activity_main.xml and change RelativeLayout to LinearLayout.

     > Now if you go to the Design view of this layout file, go to 'Component Tree', right click on LinearLayout, under the menu called Morphing you’ll be able to switch back from LinearLayout to RelativeLayout.
 But if the layout is RelativeLayout (default option), this ‘morphing’ menu doesn’t show.
 This is a design feature (bug?) of Android Studio.